KHAD5ADDI/MarioBros/README.md

 - Levels and objects sourced from public Mario datasets (e.g., HuggingFace, GitHub, Spriters Resource), or
 - Programmatically generated for simulation
 - 📄 All third-party resources are credited in `data/README.md`
+- 🗺️ Level layouts and game configurations stored in JSON format for easy editing and sharing